dgroomes/stackoverflow-look-back/README.md

   the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and
   when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
 I think that's the limit.
 This issue does not happen Safari.
 * DONE (implemented for only a single search term) Consider creating a search bar where multiple terms can be search at once.
 Originally, I was hoping `Cmd + F` would be good enough for search but when the search term is SQL or bash, a lot of results come up and it's useful to add a second search term to reduce the result.
 This would add quite a bit of code to the page though.
 * Include tags data.
 This would enable the ability to search by tags too.
 * SKIPPED Consider using modules, but also consider to NOT use modules.
 Modules are modern, but modules aren't exported in the global context therefore we forego the usual luxury of "executing code ad-hoc on the console to our delight".
   This is kind of a major bummer.
 Also modules can't be imported in web workers in Safari and Firefox so that is also a bummer when considering converting this tool to a browser extension.
     * This was SKIPPED because even the official Chrome and Firefox repositories of example extensions do not use modules.
 I am following by their "lead by example".
 See:
         * <https://github.com/GoogleChrome/chrome-extensions-samples>.
 Only the "apps" examples use modules but Chrome Apps aren't extension.
 Chrome Apps are deprecated.
         * <https://github.com/mdn/webextensions-examples>
 * DONE Use info and debug log levels.
 I think Firefox and Chrome now have good filtering for that in the dev console so it's pretty useful
 * DONE Remove the automatic trigger of opening the `generate-html.html` page after the post data is expanded and instead go to an only on-demand trigger for this, a la the "View posts" button.
-This is symmetric to the way we trigger "Scrape votes" and "Expand posts".
+This is symmetric to the way we trigger " Scrape votes" and "Expand posts".
 This is useful for a technical constraint: it's hard to implement a request-request-response-response system when it comes to: 1) trigger "Expand posts" from the extension to the `content-script-messaging-proxy.js` 2) forward the "Expand posts" trigger to the web page 3) execute and wait for the response from `PostExpander.expandPosts` and return the response to the content script and finally 4) the content script returns the response to the extension

   Solidify on a "Posts viewer" name for the `generate-html.html` (do all the code renaming) and create a "download"